batool-ahmed/Dino-Run/README.md

 # Dino-Run
-A 3D Hyper-Casual Game developed on Unity using C++
+A 3D Hyper-casual mobile game developed using C++ on Unity during the Mindstorm Studios Fellowship Program 2022.